On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

-These points of view might seem opposed, at least \textit{prima facie}: after all, persistent, complex adaptive systems appear organised to resist entropic decay and dissipation; while the inevitable, existential thermodynamic imperative of all organised things embedded in the heat bath is to dissipate into it.
+These points of view might seem opposed, at least \textit{prima facie}: after all, persistent, complex adaptive systems appear organised to resist entropic decay and dissipation; while the inevitable, existential thermodynamic imperative of all organised things embedded in the heat bath is to dissipate into it \cite{Schrodinger1944}.
 The resolution of this apparent tension is a core motivation for dualising the entire construction.
 Just as we can think of controlled systems that maintain their states around characteristic, unsurprising set-points \cite{DaCosta2021}\textemdash despite perturbations from the environment\textemdash we can view a self-organising system as a persistent, cohesive locus of states that is embedded within an environment, and which is countering the tendency of the environment to dissipate it.
-This symmetry is fundamental to almost all formal approaches to complex systems \cite{rosen1, rosen2, tony, hedges, toby, matteo}, making it an attractive framework for understanding complexity.
-In particular, self-organisation can be viewed in two ways.
-One is from the perspective of the ``self,'' or the individuated thing that is distinct from other things in its environment.
-From this perspective provided by the FEP, one can ask how particular systems interpret their environment and maintain their ``selves''\textemdash the kinds of structure typical of the kind of thing that they are.
+This ``agent-environment'' or ``relational'' symmetry is fundamental to almost all formal approaches to complex systems, which are rooted in the interactions between open systems \cite{rosen1, rosen2, tony, hedges, toby, matteo}, making it an attractive framework for understanding complexity.